superseriousbusiness/gotosocial/README.md

 GoToSocial provides a lightweight, customizable, and safety-focused entryway into the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), and is comparable to (but distinct from) existing projects such as [Mastodon](https://joinmastodon.org/), [Pleroma](https://pleroma.social/), [Friendica](https://friendica.net), and [PixelFed](https://pixelfed.org/).

 If you've ever used something like Twitter or Tumblr (or even Myspace!)
-GoToSocial will probably feel familiar to you: You can follow people and have followers, you make posts which people can favorite and reply to and share, and you scroll through posts from people you follow using a timeline.
+GoToSocial will probably feel familiar to you: You can follow people and have followers, you make posts which people can favourite and reply to and share, and you scroll through posts from people you follow using a timeline.
 You can write long posts or short posts, or just post images, it's up to you.
 You can also, of course, block people or otherwise limit interactions that you don't want by posting just to your friends.

 ![Screenshot of the web view of a profile in GoToSocial, showing header and avatar, bio, and numbers of followers/following.](./docs/assets/profile1.png)